avaneev/prvhash/README.md

 all lengths.

-Alternatively, the method can be viewed from the standpoint of classic bit mixers/shufflers: the hash array can be seen as a "working buffer" whose state is passed back into the "bivariable shuffler" continuously, and the new shuffled values stored in such working buffer for the next pass.
+Alternatively, the method can be viewed from the standpoint of classic bit-mixers/shufflers: the hash array can be seen as a "working buffer" whose state is passed back into the "bivariable shuffler" continuously, and the new shuffled values stored in such working buffer for the next pass.